 - Shared and per-user auth supporting both service accounts and individual OAuth flows

 Unlike Obot's Kubernetes requirements, MintMCP enables production deployment without infrastructure overhead.
-The platform hosts STDIO servers on MintMCP infrastructure, making containerized servers accessible without local installations.
-Pre-configured policies and self-service access requests eliminate the weeks-long setup traditional platforms demand.
+The platform hosts MCP connectors on MintMCP infrastructure, making containerized servers accessible without local installations.
+Virtual MCP Bundles, pre-configured policies, and self-service access requests eliminate the weeks-long setup traditional platforms demand.

-- Track every MCP tool invocation, including bash commands and file operations
+- Track every MCP tool invocation, including tool access patterns and policy decisions

-- Monitor installed MCPs across all coding agents with usage analytics
+- Monitor installed MCPs across Claude, Cursor, ChatGPT, Gemini, Copilot, and other agents with usage analytics

 - Block dangerous commands in real-time, protecting sensitive files